 - A tour of a local business organized and hosted by that organization.

 - NOT ALLOWED: An organization donates three $50 gift certificates (Totaling $150) for the top three winners.
 This would violate the $50 limit.

-- Donations worth more than $50: Each participating Member must agree to direct any donations in the form of (a) technical assistance with the competition, or (b) prizes for the entrants and winners of the competition, to the sponsor if the value of the donation or donations from a single source is more than $50.
+- Donations worth more than $50: Each Member who elects to host a Challenge must agree to direct any donations in the form of (a) technical assistance with the competition, or (b) prizes for the entrants and winners of the competition, to the sponsor if the value of the donation or donations from a single source is more than $50.
 This is to ensure fairness across the country.
-For example, if you want to donate tickets (valued over $50) to an event for the winner, you must be willing to make that prize available to all the winners from participating districts across the country.
+For example, if you want to donate tickets (valued over $50) to an event for the winner, you must be willing to make that prize available to all the winners from across the country.

 Q. Can our office host a STEM related event in the district for students?

 A: Yes, and you should!